In May I had my best friend and his girlfriend coming for the first time in Thailand.

 As the pollution was bad at that time in the north of Thailand around Chiang Mai, we decided for the first days to do day trips around Bangkok instead of flying up north.

 The first stop was Erawan Falls in the Kanchanaburi region.

 There's a ton of tours online with all kinds of prices but there's one company that gives you a basic package starting from only 1,200฿ per person.

 For this price you have a round trip in a van, a stop at the river Kwai to see the famous bridge and museum, the entrance at Erawan National Park, and Thai food for lunch.

 Don't expect much from the "guide".
 What you pay here is for the transportation, the national park entrance, and someone to point you in the right direction.

 Honestly, for that price, it's fine.

-Erawan Falls have 7 steps with 7 different waterfalls.
-And the higher you go, the less people you meet (and the clearer the water is).
+Erawan Falls has 7 steps with 7 different waterfalls.
+And the higher you go, the fewer people you meet (and the clearer the water is).